Karlo-I/Day_93-Custom_Web_Scraper_NBA_Stats/README.md

-Below is a self-reflection after submitting the project to the course provider, which I believe will help provide background for this repository.
+Below is a self-reflection I have submitted to the course provider after completing the project, which I believe will help provide background for this repository.

 I approached this project by starting with locating the previous tutorials on web scraping and saving data in a CSV file, then relearning the topics covered.